Here’s a quick look at volunteering in India…

 Day 5 (Friday): Hindi Language Lesson (approximately 3 hours), covering additional words and vocabulary to assist you with your volunteer work.
 In the evening, volunteers explore the local markets, visit Internet cafes, practice Hindi, or visit restaurants together.

-Day 7 (Sunday): Taj Mahal Tour (optional add-on), which includes an air conditioned car or van from Delhi to Agra and back, state insurance, driver, parking and toll taxes, breakfast, lunch and a guide.
+Day 6 (Saturday): Taj Mahal Tour (optional add-on), which includes an air conditioned car or van from Delhi to Agra and back, state insurance, driver, parking and toll taxes, breakfast, lunch and a guide.
 Entrance fees to the Taj Mahal are not included in your orientation week fee and must be paid separately.
-You can expect to pay 750 Rupees for the entry ticket at the gate when you arrive.
-For those not taking the Taj Mahal Tour, you will depart for your placement with the local staff who will introduce you to your placement and accommodation.
-Those taking the Taj Mahal tour will be introduced to their placement and accommodation on the following day.
+You can expect to pay 1100 Rupees (US$16) for the entry ticket at the gate when you arrive.
+For those not taking the Taj Mahal Tour, you will be free to explore Delhi and visit the local markets.

-The orientation week fee is US$220 (approximately £170).
+The orientation week fee is US$220 (approximately £185).
 Accommodation and three meals per day are covered during this time.
-The Taj Mahal Tour on the 7th day costs an extra US$100 (approximately £77).
+The Taj Mahal Tour on 6th day costs an extra US$100 (approximately £85).

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.